"Mathew Klickstein might be the geek guru of the 21st century." -- Mark Mothersbaugh

 Untitled ghostwriting project, memoir being written for a private client about her story as mother, the vibrant life of her son and a mysterious death that devastated their family

-Mathew Klickstein is a multi-platform storyteller who consistently works in the formats of: reportage, non-fiction books and novels, ghostwriting, filmmaking, episodical television, live theatre, public speaking, comic book creation and podcasting.
+Mathew Klickstein is a multi-platform storyteller who consistently works in the formats of: reportage, non-fiction books and novels, ghostwriting, filmmaking, episodical television, live theatre, public speaking, comic book creation, audiobook originals, and podcasting.